Bayawan: Flood control and drainage

 The city proper of Bayawan experiences flooding during rainy season.
 The existing sewerage/drainage system is still inadequate and unable to effectively drain rainwater especially during strong typhoons.
 A reinforced concrete wharf located in Barangay Ubos and Suba along the Bayawan River, having a length of 326 meters served as a flood control structure.
 This structure is to hold the water especially during high tides and strong typhoons from coming/ flowing into the City Proper.
 This flood control mechanism however also needs improvement especially that the carrying capacity of the Bayawan River has been immensely reduced from its siltation.

 Along the Coastal Margin (Pagatban, Malabugas, Banga and Villareal) and even in the upland barangays with low-lying built-up areas (such Minaba, Kalumboyan and Tabuan), flooding is also a perennial issue since there are no established drainage infrastructure projects in these barangays.

 Identified short-term solutions of flooding include the proper maintenance and repair of existing infrastructure and the expansion of construction projects.
 Well-thought of, effective and efficient drainage design and work programs are yet to be created.
 The long-term solution will include the effective rehabilitation of the watershed areas, reforestation, ripropping of riverbanks and maintenance of river easements such that soil erosion and subsequent siltation of the rivers will be reduced if not eliminated.
 This entails long-term integrated (multi-sectoral) and environment-focused planning, sound policy-making, strong political will and support, effective law enforcement, and vigilant monitoring.

-Various command irrigation projects are now being implemented by the National Irragation Authority (NIA).
+Various command irrigation projects are now being implemented by the National Irrigation Administration (NIA).
 Among these are the Tabuan Communal Irrigation Project (CIP), Mantapi CIP and the upper/ lower Malabugas CIP of which the LGU have provided a Php 1 million equity per projects.
 Moreover, the LGU have allocated Php 22.02 million as counterpart for the proposed Bayawan CIP which has a total project cost of Php 130.47 million.
 The Bayawan CIP is among the priority projects of the 10 year Bayawan Urban Infrastructure Development Plan.

 Making cities safe from disaster is everybody's business.
 Equally Bayawan in its crossroad of development, being efficient and effective not only through environmental management, administrative processes, infrastructure and business, but particularly on disaster preparedness.
 With the increase in localized disasters has necessitated a corresponding increase in disaster preparedness and response capacity at the community and local government levels.
 The presence of early warning systems (LFEWS) linked to the Disaster Risk Reduction to provide accurate and timely advice to Barangay emergency response organizations.